Department of Management

 ENT 5113.
 Entrepreneurship.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 An introduction to entrepreneurship, with an emphasis on identifying, evaluating and developing new venture opportunities.
 Topics may include opportunity identification and evaluation, startup strategies, business valuation, business model and business plan development, financing the venture, and exit strategies.
 Case studies and guest lectures by entrepreneurs and venture capital partners provide a real-world perspective.
 The major deliverable of this course is usually an early stage business model of a venture of the student’s choosing.
-Differential Tuition: $387.
+This course has Differential Tuition.

 ENT 5313.
 Global Entrepreneurship.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 Addresses various aspects of entrepreneurship in the global environment.
 Explores the opportunities that entrepreneurs create, the challenges they encounter, and the ways in which they conduct business across national borders and cultures.
 All topics are covered from an international perspective and may include: entrepreneurial opportunity identification and evaluation; market analysis and intelligence; joint ventures and partnerships; agents, value added resellers and representatives; regulations, laws and customs; regional and cultural issues; financing foreign ventures; and choice of domestic and international legal entities.
-Differential Tuition: $387.
+This course has Differential Tuition.

 ENT 6953.
 Independent Study.
 (0-0) 3 Credit Hours.

-Prerequisites: Graduate standing and permission in writing (form available) from the instructor and the student’s Graduate Advisor of Record.
+Prerequisite: Graduate standing and permission in writing (form available) from the instructor and the student’s Graduate Advisor of Record.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally or not often available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, will apply to the Master’s degree.
-Differential Tuition: $387.
+This course has Differential Tuition.

 Management (MGT) Courses